srinjoy-acharjee/MOGA/README.md

 Implementation: Integrate MOGA with your dataset and problem specifications, utilizing libraries or frameworks that support multi-objective optimization.
 Validation: Validate the performance of MOGA using your dataset, comparing obtained solutions with domain-specific expectations or benchmarks.

+Note: except .classpath and .project make sure every file is in 'SRC' folder

 Example :